Key takeaways:

 Just to name some of the most common examples, these are some types of assets that can potentially be used as collateral for a personal loan:

-- Investments, such as stocks and bonds in an investment account
+- Investments, such as stocks and bonds – Securities held in an investment account; value may fluctuate, so lenders may require a cushion.

 It’s also worth mentioning that you typically need to have enough equity in your assets to justify using them as collateral.
 For example, if your car is worth $20,000 and you still owe $19,000 on it, it’s unlikely that a lender will accept it as collateral for a large loan.